 Incident response alongside containment and recovery

 Incident responders can use Forest Druid as part of their toolkit.
-Although not a solution for everything, Forest Druid provides a visualized view of the network and the potential impact of compromised accounts.
+Although not a solution for everything, Forest Druid provides a visualized view of the network and the potential impact of compromised accounts, improving your incident response capability.
 The tool maps out connections and attack paths, which can help incident responders quickly identify and remediate paths to the most critical assets (e.g., Tier 0) and harden Active Directory (Figure 5).
-The tool adds value to both containment and recovery efforts.
+The tool adds value to both containment and recovery efforts for the incident responder.

 How to collect data with Forest Druid